Insight - Unpaid and angry, some Chinese workers ditch holidays to protest

 Over the past few months, however, authorities have arrested at least seven labour activists in Guangdong province in the largest crackdown on organised labour in China in recent years.

-China's state Xinhua news agency accused the men of running illegal non-governmental organisations that had been "severely disrupting social order".
-China's Foreign Ministry said the cases would be handled "in accordance with the law".
+The state Xinhua news agency accused the men of running illegal non-governmental organisations that had been "severely disrupting social order".
+The Foreign Ministry said the cases would be handled "in accordance with the law".

 BONUSES CUT, FACTORIES SHUT